 “Oh!
 You also went to Brasov!”
-My friend who grew up in Romania was excited that I had visited Brasov and loved the photos that I shared with her.
+My friend who grew up in Romania was excited that I had visited Brasov, and loved the photos that I shared with her.
 She told me stories of how her family used to take trips to Brasov when she was a child before coming to America.
 After visiting, I could see how this charming town filled her childhood with fond family memories.

 The city of Brasov is quite a poplar location for travelers and located in Transylvania, Romania.
 It is a natural stop to visit while exploring the area and Bran Castle.
 It is a lovely city that is surrounded by the Carpathian mountain range.
 Taking a guided city tour is well worth the experience to gather knowledge of the area and the architecture.

-The Biserica Neagră or Black Church was a truly impressive site.
-It was constructed between 1383 and 1476 by the Saxon-German population who lived in the city during that time.
+The Biserica Neagră or Black Church was a truly an impressive site.
+It was constructed between 1383 and 1476 by the Saxon-German population, who lived in the city during that time.
 The Black Church is the most significant Gothic building or monument in Romania, as well as the largest church east of Vienna, Austria.
 It is currently the most important in the region as a place of worship for the Evangelical Church of Augustan Confession in Romania; the Lutherans.

 There are several lovely restaurants and cafe’s in old town Brasov to choose from.
 Whatever place you choose to eat at, I strongly suggest trying traditional Romanian dishes.
-While in Romania, I had tried many local dishes but these two I had eaten in Brasov:
+While in Romania, I had tried many local dishes, but these two I had eaten in Brasov: